‘How to’ of Multilingual Customer Support: Challenges & Best Practices

 Implementing multilingual customer support is an important part of delivering first-class customer service and achieving a high level of customer satisfaction.

-Why is multilingual support important?
+Why is multilingual support important for customer experience?

 Benefits of multilingual customer support